 | Get Components | O(n) | O(n) |

 A disjoint set is a way of organizing items into distinct groups where each item must belong to exactly one group.
 Think of organizing students into different teams: each student can only be on one team at a time, with no overlap.
+The analogy misses the strangest rule, though: there are no transfers.
+Union-Find can merge teams but never split them, and that one-way street is part of what makes it so fast.
 This is the right model for tracking groups that need to stay separate but might be combined later.

 To keep these groups efficient, Union-Find uses two main optimizations: path compression and union by size.
 Path compression flattens the tree to make lookups faster, while union by size keeps the tree balanced when groups are merged.
-Together, they make every operation practically instant.
+Together, they're what earn the α(n) in the table above.

 To build Union-Find, we need two arrays: one to track each element's parent and another to track each group's size.
 At the start, every element is its own parent (so every element is its own group).
-We set each index in the par array to point to itself, and the size array starts with all 1s because each element begins in a group of size 1.
+We set each index in the par array to point to itself, and every entry in the size array starts at 1 because each element begins in a group of size 1.

 class UnionFind: